drivelineresearch/openbiomechanics/high_performance/README.md

 3. **Vertical Force**: The vertical force component measured from a single force plate or combined from both (N).
 4. **Concentric Mean Force**: Average Vertical Force during the Concentric Phase (N).
 5. **Concentric Mean Force/BM**: Concentric Mean Force divided by Body Mass (N/kg).

+**Flight Time:** The total time from when an athlete's feet leave the plates to landing

 #### **Rate of Development Metrics**